floehopper/rails-on-nix/README.md

 * Investigate using Nix home-manager to provide a more generic environment on the VM to create the Rails app, i.e. run `rails new`.

 * Investigate using Nix to make node.js packages available instead of yarn.

-* Consider moving Rails app directories under $HOME and moving database files into a sub-directory within the relevant Rails app.

 * Multiple Rails app requiring different versions of PostgreSQL and MySQL.